Exploring Florida's Historic Coast

 Where to Stay

 For a resort setting with direct access to the beach, Ponte Vedra Beach Resorts operate two properties in the area—the Ponte Vedra Inn & Club and The Lodge & Club.
 Each is a destination unto itself with multiple pools, 36 holes of golf, a plush spa, fitness classes, multiple restaurants, and summer camp programs for kids.
 The AAA 5-Diamond-rated Ponte Vedra Inn & Club has long been a family vacation favorite in Florida with a history that dates back to 1928.
 The Lodge & Club is a bit more intimate, with several suite room types that come with a kitchen.
 Guests staying at either property get reciprocal access to the pools, activities and amenities at both hotels.
-June stays are 15% off for reservations made by May 31.

 Things to Do